Word 2016 for Windows has all the functionality and features you're used to, with some enhancements and the best new features from Office 2016.

 Editor in Word 2016 is your new writing assistant that helps you write better documents by providing enhanced proofing and editing services.
 Leveraging machine learning and natural language processing, editor makes suggestions to help you improve your writing style.
 It provides context on why certain words or phrases in your document may be incorrect, in turn educating you and making you write better.

 Editor uses visual cues to distinguish between edits for spelling (red squiggle), grammar (blue double underline) or writing style (gold dotted line).
 Right-click on the flagged word to see suggestions.
 Choose the relevant suggestion to fix the error.
 You can select Read Aloud from the context menu to hear the suggestions aloud.
-Also see, Select grammar and writing style options in Office 2016
+For more information, see Select grammar and writing style options in Office 2016.

 Using Ink in your documents?
 Now you can replay or rewind your ink to better understand the flow of it or give step-by-step instructions!
 You'll find Ink Replay on the Draw tab of Word, give it a try!